boushphong/k8s-training/README.md

 Deploy a pod to the cluster. or to configure changes (when yaml file being edited)
 - kubectl apply -f <file_name>.yaml

-Delete a pod or a service. --force to forcefully terminate the pod
+Delete a pod, service, replica set ... --force to forcefully terminate the pod
 - kubectl delete pod <pod_name>
 - kubectl delete service <service_name>
+- kubectl delete rs <rs_name>

 Get more information about a pod or service
 - kubectl describe pod <pod_name>